tmontaigu/CloudCompare-PythonRuntime/_sources/cccorelib/index.rst.txt

-CCCoreLib
+cccorelib
 =========

-CCCoreLib defines some data structures and interfaces/methods of these data structures.
+cccorelib defines some data structures and interfaces/methods of these data structures.

 But the things that will probably interest you are the tools.